10 Health Benefits Of Eating Apples During Pregnancy

 MomJunction believes in providing reliable, research-backed information to you.
 As per our strong editorial policy requirements, we base our health articles on references (citations) taken from authority sites, international journals, and research studies.
 However, if you find any incongruencies, feel free to write to us.

 Eating a well-balanced diet during pregnancy helps you stay healthy and fit.
 It is known how essential it is to eat vegetables and fruits during pregnancy to get the necessary minerals and vitamins.
-And one such fruit is apples.
+One such fruit is apples.
 Consuming apples during pregnancy has many health benefits.
 So, read on to know more about the safety, health benefits, nutritional value, possible side effects, and interesting ways to include apples in your diet during the prenatal period.

 In This Article